Gentoo Linux, being a true meta-distribution, give users maximum flexibility and control

 Flags:

-• --ask - ask before performing the action
+- ask before performing the action--verbose

-• --verbose - show more information
+- show more information--update

-• --deep - update entire dependency tree, even libraries that are not directly listed in the dependencies of a package
+- update entire dependency tree, even libraries that are not directly listed in the dependencies of a package

 Other options:

-• --oneshot - install package without adding it to the world file
+- install package without adding it to the world file

 Step 3: Update the Configuration Files

 Sometimes after an update configuration files might change.
-When this happens, Portage create a new config at /etc/portage/config/._cfg0000_etc_file_name_ and leaves the old config at /etc/file_name. dispatch-conf can be used to interactively update the configuration files.
+When this happens, Portage create a new config at

 Step 4: Clean up obsolete packages